matomo-org/developer-documentation/docs/core-team-workflow.md

 #### Git repositories

-As of 2014, we are managing [over twenty repositories at Github](https://github.com/piwik).
-This includes the [main repository for Piwik](https://github.com/piwik/piwik) and several plugins, themes, and toolsets to make the most out of Piwik, such as Piwik clients for software development in Python, Ruby, C#, SDKs for iOS, debian packages and useful Piwik developer tools.
+As of 2014, we manage [over twenty repositories at Github](https://github.com/piwik).
+This includes the [main repository for Piwik](https://github.com/piwik/piwik) and several plugins, themes, and toolsets to make the most out of Piwik, such as Piwik clients for software development in Python, Ruby, C#, SDKs for iOS, debian packages and other useful Piwik developer tools.

 #### Git Owners